Elango-Sagravia/presidential/outstatic/content/articles/understanding-syria-s-war-one-step-at-a-time.md

 ![Assad’s Fall](/images/b2-M0NT.jpg)

-*source- Map shows the progression of Syrian rebel forces before and after President Assad had fled the country.
+*source- Map shows the progression of Syrian rebel forces before and after President Assad fled the country.
 Source: [https://www.bbc.com/news/articles/c2ex7ek9pyeo](https://www.bbc.com/news/articles/c2ex7ek9pyeo)*

 On December 8, Damascus fell, and Assad fled to Moscow, an exit as unceremonious as it was inevitable.
 The decisive advances of the Islamist group Hay’at Tahrir al-Sham (HTS), partnered with the Turkish-backed Syrian National Army (SNA), left the regime with little resistance.
 Abu Mohammed al-Jolani, the leader of HTS, emerged as the face of the rebel victory.
 Yet even as Jolani proclaimed a vision for an “inclusive” Syria, reports surfaced of SNA forces targeting Kurdish groups.